unoplat/unoplat-observability-prom-stack/README.md

 - Alerting for Kubernetes based on https://runbooks.prometheus-operator.dev/runbooks
 - All default Grafana Dashboards related  to kubernetes and observability components of kube prometheus stack.
 - Civo Storage class support.
+- All default Grafana Dashboards related  to kubernetes and observability components of kube prometheus stack.
+These dashboards are coming from upstream projecs like kubernetes-mixin, prometheus-mixin and node-exporter-mixin.

 #### DevSecOps
 - Helm Chart Security Scan powered by Kubescape (refer -> https://github.com/kubescape/kubescape to understand what is convered in those scans) (Clusters not scanned currently)